JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/performance.md

 # Performance tips

-The package `ADNLPModels.jl` is designed to easily model optimization problems and is designed to allow an efficient access to the [`NLPModel API`](https://github.com/JuliaSmoothOptimizers/NLPModels.jl).
+The package `ADNLPModels.jl` is designed to easily model optimization problems andto allow an efficient access to the [`NLPModel API`](https://github.com/JuliaSmoothOptimizers/NLPModels.jl).
 In this tutorial, we will see some tips to ensure the maximum performance of the model.

 ## Use in-place constructor

-When dealing with a constrained optimization problem, it is recommended to use in-place constraint function.
+When dealing with a constrained optimization problem, it is recommended to use in-place constraint functions.

 ```@example ex1
 using ADNLPModels, NLPModels